Atvaark/Emurado/README.md

 An http webservice which handles authentication and gives external access to game data.

 ### HaloOnline.Server.Core.Repository
-A database access layer for storing and retrieving data.
+An access layer for storing and retrieving data.

+### HaloOnline.Server.Core.Scheduler
+A project for recurring tasks such as matchmaking.

 ### HaloOnline.Server.Core.Log
 A socket based log service.

 ### HaloOnline.Server.Model
-An assembly containing the data model of the server.
+An assembly containing the DTO classes expected by the client.

 ## Frameworks and dependencies
 * OWIN - Web server interface